 N0482

-Demure and delicate, Jonquilla Narcissus ‘Blushing Lady’ attracts admiring attention without ostentation or gaudiness.
+Demure and delicate, Jonquilla Narcissi ‘Blushing Lady’ attracts admiring attention without ostentation or gaudiness.
 Soft, pale blonde petals develop a glistening white halo, whilst the central, ruffled crown emerges as a muted peach tone and deepens to coral.
-With a bouquet of up to 3 flowers per stem, ‘Blushing Lady’ radiates an exquisite fragrance which floats enticingly on the breeze.
+With a bouquet of up to 3 flowers per stem, narcissi ‘Blushing Lady’ radiates an exquisite fragrance which floats enticingly on the breeze.

 Entrancing for container displays as well as for naturalising amongst lawns and borders, where the reed-like leaves blend imperceptibly with grass and other plants.
 Flowering slightly later in the season, this darling daffodil is ideal for bridging the gap into mid-spring.